prehnRA/analytical-engine/_posts/2014-08-18-picture-element.md

   responsive images
 </a>

-in summary, you can start using <picture> and picturefill today.
+in summary, you can start using &lt;picture&gt; and picturefill today.